Netflix Australia Review: Is the Aussie offering worth it?

 Just like Mel Gibson circa 2000, Netflix has a supernatural knack for knowing what its subscribers want (or access to scarily detailed viewer metrics and behaviours, one of the two).
 This is why even the biggest critical stinkers like Bright can be greenlit for a sequel because most subscribers will lap up whatever Netflix serves (and Netflix loves serving up its own originals).

-So can Netflix rightly be crowned the content king of 2017?
+So can Netflix rightly be crowned the content king?
 And what of the price of admission?
 How does that stack up against its Australian competitors?
 We've analysed Netflix's performance over the year to see how it stacks up against its competitors.

 Netflix subscriptions (and most other streaming services) have always sold at a pretty generous price in my opinion.
 Compared to the days of Foxtel's exploitative subscription model, Netflix and its streaming companions are offering some stellar services at around $10 per month for their cheapest plans.